-- +- Tibet Entertainment, Tibet Festival Events, Tibet New Year, Horse Racing Festival, Ganden Festival, Bathing Festival, Harvest Festival

 Bathing Festival

-Date: the first ten days of July (Tibetan Calendar)
+Date: First 10 Days of July (Tibetan Calendar)

 The Bathing Festival lasts for one week in the early part of the 7th lunar month, when Venus appears in the sky.
 It is believed that during its appearance, the water in the river becomes purest and can cure diseases.
 Tibetans bring food, set up tents along rivers and bathe themselves under the star light.
 The holy bath is believed to wash away potential diseases and ward off misfortune.